getzola/zola/docs/content/documentation/content/shortcodes.md

 In both cases, the arguments must be named and they will all be passed to the template.
 Parentheses are mandatory even if there are no arguments.

-Note that while a shortcode looks like a normal Tera template call, it is limited in several ways:
+Note that while shortcodes look like a normal Tera expression, they are not Tera at all -- they can pretty much just shuttle arguments to their template.
+Several limitions of note are:

 - All arguments are required
 - The shortcode cannot reference Tera variables